 On 27 and 28 November 2014, the African Court heard arguments from the African Commission legal team as well as two Ogiek witnesses, an expert witness, and an intervention by MRG on behalf of the original Complainants.
 MRG also supported 25 Ogiek to attend the hearing in person and supported a further 40 Ogiek to view the hearing live in Kenya via the live stream link.
 The case remains pending and we are hopeful for judgment by early 2017.

 In the meantime, there have been continuing violations of the provisional measures order, with a violent eviction of approximately 1,000 Ogiek and police intimidation.
+In May 2017, the Committee on the Elimination of All Forms of Racial Discrimination noted its concern in response to reports of ongoing forced evictions that were brought to the Committee’s attention.
 The Kenyan Government has also announced its plans for the Mau Forest Complex, which will soon become government land and its inhabitants relocated.
 MRG issued a firm statement at the March 2016 session of the United Nations Human Rights Council on this.

 While awaiting the judgment, MRG continues to work with the Ogiek community to identify a common set of conservation standards by which they can request the land to be returned to them (pursuant to a successful African Court judgment or settlement), undertake a community mapping of Ogiek land, pursue international and national advocacy work (including a shadow report to Kenya’s Universal Periodic Review before the Human Rights Council in 2016) and provide capacity building training to the community through paralegal training.

 - Committee on the Elimination of Racial Discrimination: Concluding observations on the fifth to seventh periodic reports of Kenya